briy1th/briy1th.github.io-bun/index.md

 target the lecture beforehand.
 Everyone who is a noob like me can be a noob still but.... they can understand everything better!
 Below are some

-charts which try to prove my point.
+charts which try to prove my point by using the variables pre-lecture-videos and understanding.

 ## Box Plot: People who do not understand want this!
 ![My Photo](https://raw.githubusercontent.com/briy1th/briy1th.github.io-bun/main/52d071ef-21e2-4bbb-a31e-61e899b44b1c.png)